citizenmatt/resharper-preview-tab/README.md

 ### Building ###

-The source contains projects for ReSharper 9.1.
-The SDKs are referenced as NuGet packages, and will automatically restore on first build.
+Simply open the solution, restore the packages from NuGet, and Bob's your uncle.

 ### Version ###

-The current version is 1.2.0.
-It works with Visual Studio 2012, 2013 and 2015, and ReSharper 9.1.
-Previous versions are available for ReSharper 9.0 and 8.x in the Extension Manager.
+The current version is 1.4.0.
+It works with Visual Studio 2012, 2013 and 2015, and ReSharper 10.
+Previous versions are available for ReSharper 9.x and 8.x in the Extension Manager.

 ### Contributing ###